Heaton Norris

 Heaton Norris is a suburb of the Metropolitan Borough of Stockport, Greater Manchester, England.
-It is part of the Four Heatons, and neighbours Heaton Chapel, Heaton Mersey and Heaton Moor.
-Within the boundaries of the historic county of Lancashire, in 1835 part of Heaton Norris was annexed to the County Borough of Stockport, with Heaton Chapel and Heaton Moor following in 1894 and the remnant in 1913.
+It is one of the Four Heatons, along with neighbours Heaton Chapel, Heaton Mersey and Heaton Moor.
+Originally within the boundaries of the historic county of Lancashire, part of Heaton Norris was annexed to the County Borough of Stockport in 1835; Heaton Chapel and Heaton Moor followed in 1894 and the remnant in 1913.

 History

 Historically part of Lancashire, Heaton Norris was part of the Manchester barony of the Grelley family, but between 1162 and 1180 it belonged to William le Norreys.

 In the early 13th century, Heaton Norris, a sub manor of Manchester, encompassed all of the Four Heatons.
 It was escheated (i.e. reverted) to the manor of Manchester in around 1280.
 In 1322, there were 32 dwellings suggesting a population of 150, the ten freeholders of the escheated manor had the right to graze on common pasture and to cut wood.
 There was no chapel of ease, unlike neighbouring St Ostwalds at Didsbury, and it did not get one until St Thomas' was built in 1758.